36 Fun Things Do in Savannah, GA

 If you're looking for memorable activities, taking a riverboat cruise is one of the top things to do in Savannah, GA, that has to be on your to-do list!

-🏨 Accommodations in close proximity to 9 E River St
+🏨 Places to stay near 9 E River St

 Bar hop on a historical drinking tour